 God can speak to you through nature.

 God can speak to you through dreams and visions.

 God can speak to you through your pastor.

 God can speak to you through your spouse, children, friends, co-workers, anyone in whom God trusts to carry the message.

 That being said, I have found that many people say they do not hear the voice of God.
 I truly understand the comment.
 There are times when you just cannot hear the voice of God.
-There are times when it seems like ages when it seems as if there is no movement in the spiritual realm on my behalf.
+There are times when it seems like ages have passed and there is no movement in the spiritual realm on my behalf.
 There are moments when we feel empty or abandoned.
 These are normal emotions.
 Please don't put someone down because they are having a hard time hearing the voice of God.
 And don't be too hard on yourself when you are going through a dry spell.

 But even when you are not recognizing that God is speaking to you and in you, God is doing what God does, 24/7.
 Even if you can't hear the voice of God and even if you feel alone or even if you feel abandoned, that's not what is really happening.
 Remember the poem, usually accompanied by a picture on a plaque where it shows footprints in the sand and the poem goes on to show how God was carrying you through when you thought He wasn't even there.
 That's the way it really is.
 God is continually speaking and working in your life through His Word, the Holy Spirit, your family, friends, co-workers, people you don't even know, nature, your pastor, through dreams and visions and many other ways also.